Clinton Doctrine: Clinton statements

-The interventionist position was used to justify the American involvement in the Yugoslav Wars.
-President Clinton was criticized for not intervening to stop the Rwandan genocide of 1994.
+The interventionist position was used to justify U.S. involvement in the Yugoslav Wars.
+Clinton was criticized for not intervening to stop the Rwandan genocide of 1994.
 Other observers viewed Operation Gothic Serpent in Somalia as a mistake.

-The Clinton Administration also promoted globalization by pushing for trade agreements.
+The Clinton administration also promoted globalization by pushing for trade agreements.
 The administration negotiated a total of around 300 trade agreements, such as NAFTA.
-Anthony Lake who served as a national security advisor to Bill Clinton between 1993–1997, showed the Clinton administration's commitment to accelerating the process of globalisation in a speech given in 1993.
+Anthony Lake who served as National Security Advisor to Clinton between 1993 and 1997, showed the Clinton administration's commitment to accelerating the process of globalization in a speech given in 1993.
 The speech talked about enlarging the community of democracies around the world alongside expanding free markets.

 National Security Strategy

 In Clinton's final National Security Strategy, he differentiated between national interests and humanitarian interests.
 He described national interests as those that: